Branchburg, New Jersey: Police

 The Branchburg Police Department, under the direction of Chief David Young, was established on June 16, 1980.
 The Department currently has 26 full-time sworn officers, two civilian employees, seven crossing guards, and 13 Emergency Management volunteers.
 The Department has specialized units of officers who have taken on duties in addition to their patrol or detective work.
 These include the Detective Bureau, Juvenile Officer, School Resources, Traffic Safety, Community Policing, Services, Bike Patrol, First-Aid, Explorers program and Emergency Management.

-On January 26, 2010, a clerk at the Quick Chek store at 1296 Easton Turnpike in Branchburg called officers about a suspicious person in the store.
+On January 26, 2010, a clerk at the QuickChek store in Branchburg called officers about a suspicious person in the store.
 Officers arrested Lloyd Woodson, and found in his possession and in his motel room a large weapons cache that included illegal weapons and ammunition, a detailed map of Fort Drum, and a traditional red-and-white Middle Eastern headdress.
 He was charged on multiple state and federal weapons charges.
 The three officers who responded to the call received an Exceptional Duty Award for their actions.

-EMS and rescue squad
+EMS and rescue services

-Emergency Medical Services and Rescue Services are provided throughout the Township by the Branchburg Rescue Squad, which was formed in October 1955 and continues to serve the residents and businesses on an all-volunteer basis.
-As of 2013, officers include President Carol Waechter and Chief Matt Hoffman.
-The Branchburg volunteers rely solely on donations received from the community.
+Emergency Medical Services and Rescue Services are provided throughout the Township by the Branchburg Rescue Squad, which was formed in October 1955 and continues to serve the residents and businesses on an all-volunteer basis, relying solely on donations received from the community.
 Services provided include Basic Life Support, Emergency Medical Services (BLS/EMS), NFPA Technician Level: Vehicle Extrication, Water Rescue, Confined Space, Rope Rescue, High Angle Rescue NFPA Operations Level: Ice Rescue NFPA Awareness Level: Trench Collapse, Building & Structural Collapse.
 Operating out of Station 74 Rescue at 113 River Road are three BLS Ambulances, a Heavy Rescue Services Unit, one Rescue Services Unit, one First Responder/Command Unit and two inflatable rescue boats.